MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy-manage-azure-stack-hci.md

 ::: moniker-end

-Read this article to set up a Azure Stack HCI cluster in System Center - Virtual Machine Manager (VMM).
-[Learn more](https://aka.ms/AzureStackHCI) about the new Azure Stack HCI OS here.
+This article provides information about how to set up a Azure Stack HCI cluster in System Center - Virtual Machine Manager (VMM).
+You can deploy an Azure Stack HCI cluster by provisioning from bare-metal servers.

-You can deploy a Azure Stack HCI cluster by provisioning from bare-metal servers.
+[Learn more](https://aka.ms/AzureStackHCI) about the new Azure Stack HCI OS.

 ## Before you start

-- Make sure you're running VMM 2019 UR3 or later.
+Make sure you're running VMM 2019 UR3 or later.

 **What’s supported?**